 Varanasi, the holy city, is older than history and legend!
 Located along the banks of the holy River Ganges, it is the oldest living city in the world.
 Thousands of scholars and sadhus (holy men) visit Varanasi every year to gain ancient wisdom and debate the nature of Godhead, whilst Hindu pilgrims flock to the riverside to wash away their sins and conduct significant life and death rituals.
 An awe-inspiring melting pot, the spiritual capital of India is also known for its beautiful silks, perfumes and sculptures.
 Colorful, chaotic, inspiring and moving, Varanasi is not for the faint-hearted.

-The Nadesar Palace is located in the bustling holy city of Varanasi, amongst mango orchards, jasmine and marigold fields.
-See Hotel
+The Taj Nadesar Palace is located in the bustling holy city of Varanasi, among mango orchards, jasmine and marigold fields.
+The decor draws inspiration from the rich culture of Varanasi and large windows bring in the peace of the surroundings.

 Be enchanted by the colorful maze of ghats lining the Ganges in Varanasi… a crossing place between the physical and spiritual worlds – where both death and life come together.
 Enjoy morning and evening boat rides on the Ganges